K-pop: Working conditions

-Tight control over public image
+Control over public image

 K-pop management is very strict in terms of regulating the public appearance of their groups, according to Michael Hurt, a lecturer of cultural theory at the Korea National University of Arts.
 Therefore, he reasoned, most stars are not allowed to date publicly or have "control of their own lives".
 Kwon Joon-won, an entertainment management professor at the Dong-ah Institute of Media and Arts, said K-pop stars should be expected to lose half of their fandom if they were to make controversial statements.
 This may explain why K-pop groups are more outspoken about social issues abroad than within South Korea.

 Sexualization and pressure on appearance

 The industry has been criticized for the sexualization of both male and female idols, with the sexualization of minors in particular being of concern.
 Critics such as James Turnbull of the Korean Pop Culture blog The Grand Narrative have argued young female idols are especially susceptible to pressures to wear revealing clothing or dance provocatively.
 However, compared to western popular music, K-pop has little sex, drugs, or aggressive behavior and has a much more parent-friendly branding.
 In 2014, South Korea passed a law to protect idols under the age of 19 from overtly sexualized performances.

-Questions have also been raised over K-pop's focus on appearance and its effects on children and teens, especially the pressure to obtain cosmetic surgeries.
+Questions have also been raised over K-pop's focus on appearance and its effects on children and teens, especially pressure to obtain cosmetic surgeries.
 In 2019, the South Korean Ministry of Gender Equality and Family announced non-mandatory guidelines in an effort to prevent "lookism."
-One recommendation asked to limit how many idol singers can appear on TV together, concerned that their nearly identical appearances would narrow the beauty standards, "most of them are skinny ... with outfits exposing their bodies."
-Many young viewers are raised in a culture where cosmetic surgery is promoted, which some K-pop idols document openly.
-In response, however, many fans protested the government recommendations in an online petition.
-An opposition politician compared them to regulations under the "military dictatorship of Chun Doo-hwan".
+One recommendation asked to limit how many idol singers can appear on TV together, saying "most of them are skinny ... with outfits exposing their bodies."
+The concern was that their nearly identical appearances would narrow the standards of beauty.
+Many young viewers of K-pop are raised in a culture where cosmetic surgery is promoted.
+Some idols openly document themselves undergoing surgery.
+The government recommendations upset many fans, however, who began circulating an online petition in protest.
+An opposition politician also compared the guidelines to regulations under the "military dictatorship of Chun Doo-hwan".